Iron cage: Costs of bureaucracies

 Bureaucratic hierarchies can control resources in pursuit of their own personal interests, which impacts society's lives greatly and society has no control over this.
 It also affects society's political order and governments because bureaucracies were built to regulate these organizations, but corruption remains an issue.
 The goal of the bureaucracy has a single-minded pursuit that can ruin social order; what might be good for the organization might not be good for the society as a whole, which can later harm the bureaucracy's future.

 Formal rationalization in bureaucracy has its problems as well.
 There are issues of control, depersonalization and increasing domination.
 Once the bureaucracy is created, the control is indestructible.
 There is only one set of rules and procedures, which reduces everyone to the same level.
 Depersonalization occurs because individual situations are not accounted for.
 Most importantly, the bureaucracies will become more dominating over time unless they are stopped.
 In an advanced industrial-bureaucratic society, everything becomes part of the expanding machine, even people.

 While bureaucracies are supposed to be based on rationalization, they act in the exact opposite manner.
 Political bureaucracies are established so that they protect our civil liberties, but they violate them with their imposing rules.
 Development and agricultural bureaucracies are set so that they help farmers, but put them out of business due to market competition that the bureaucracies contribute to.
 Service bureaucracies like health care are set to help the sick and elderly, but then they deny care based on specific criteria.

 Debates regarding bureaucracies

 Weber argues that bureaucracies have dominated modern society's social structure; but we need these bureaucracies to help regulate our complex society.
 Bureaucracies may have desirable intentions to some, but they tend to undermine human freedom and democracy in the long run.

-It is important to note that according to Weber, society sets up these bureaucratic systems, and it is up to society to change them.
+According to Weber, society sets up these bureaucratic systems, and it is up to society to change them.
 Weber argues that it is very difficult to change or break these bureaucracies, but if they are indeed socially constructed, then society should be able to intervene and shift the system.